jewel/clearskies/protocol/core.md

 from the contents of its database.
 It contains the entire contents of the database, including the database "version" timestamp.
 The file entries should be sorted by path.
 Its own peer_id is also included.
-The entire manifest will be signed (using the key-signing mechanism explained earlier) except when being sent to other read-write peers.
+The entire manifest will be signed (using the key-signing mechanism explained in the "Wire Protocol" section) except when being sent to other read-write peers.

-Here is an example manifest JSON as would be sent over the wire.
-The signature is not shown.
+Here is an example manifest JSON as would be sent over the wire (the signature is not shown):

 ```json
 {